There are a wide variety of Aikido schools and styles, that are practised by millions of students all over the world.

 the study of Aikido, which gives me a rather unique view.

-I have had many insights along the way and I have written about them in my unique Aikido Success Blueprint - Optimum Health Secrets - Self Defence Secrets unique ebook Collections.
+I have had many insights along the way and I have written about them in my Aikido Success Blueprint - Optimum Health Secrets - Self Defence Secrets unique ebook Collections.
 Take a look, and move into the fast lane to success!

 Whatever style you choose, then atemi strikes to pressure points will greatly help you make your techniques more effective.